Visit Drupal NES Home Page

 Use cURL or wget to fetch the tarball:

-NES_D7_VERSION="7.103.11+7.103.1:drupal" && curl --header "Authorization: Bearer $NES_ACCESS_TOKEN" --output ./nes-d7.zip \
+NES_D7_VERSION="7.103.13+7.103.1:drupal" && curl --header "Authorization: Bearer $NES_ACCESS_TOKEN" --output ./release.zip \

 --location "https://registry.nes.herodevs.com/composer/pkg/neverendingsupport/drupal/$NES_D7_VERSION/release.zip"

 When downloading, rename the file, if necessary, to release.zip and move it to your project's Drupal root.
 Depending on your setup, this may not be the project root.
+The Drupal root is the folder that includes the files install.php and index.php.

 Installation

-Example if your Drupal codebase is in the project root:
+Unzip the archive over your existing site.
+Example if your Drupal root is in the project root:

 Linux/macOS